isabella232/rtos-docs-pr.pl-pl/rtos-docs/usbx/usbx-device-stack-4.md

 ### <a name="ux_device_stack_transfer_request"></a>ux_device_stack_transfer_request

-Żądanie przeniesienia danych do hosta
+Żądanie transferu danych do hosta

 ### <a name="prototype"></a>Prototype